 Meet the Tawonga Team!

-Our dedicated professional staff has over 100 collective years of experience at Tawonga, plus backgrounds in youth development, education, Judaic studies, camping, environmental, gender and community studies, sustainable food service and more.
+Our dedicated professional staff together make up a phenomenal team with backgrounds in youth development, education, Judaic studies, camping, environmental, gender and community studies, sustainable food service, organizational management and more.
 Many staff members were campers as well as summer staff at Tawonga before joining the year-round team, and all are passionate about bringing Camp’s mission to life.

 Tawongan Since: 1990